 LLB(Hons) Law (with Foundation Year)

-Stand out to employers by gaining professional experience through pro bono volunteering and developing your skills through creative assessments.
+Stand out to employers by gaining professional experience through our Business and Law Clinic and developing your skills through creative assessment.

 Why study law?

 Law affects every aspect of human life, right down to the air we breathe.